Organize Your Wedding

 - Meet with your lawyer to write the pre-nuptial agreement (especially if this is not the first wedding in your life).

-- Book bands, florist, caterer and photographer.
+- Book wedding bands for hire, florist, caterer and photographer.
 Get all contracts in writing.

 - Register at your favorite stores.